UPPMAX/UPPMAX-documentation/docs/naiss/login.md

   - log in
   - NAISS
   - local
+  - cluster
+  - HPC
 ---

-# Login
+# Login to NAISS or local HPC cluster

 !!! info

-    This page is here temporarily, until its content is moved to a better place.
+    This page is here temporarily, until its content is moved to a better place, for example, a NAISS-wide documentation website.

 Here is an overview of how to login to multiple NAISS and local clusters.
 The videos contain a link to the documentation